Implementing Operations¶

 A new path: /echo¶

-Now we're going to write a new path: /echo.
+Let's write a new path: /echo.

 • when invoking /datetime/v1/echo the API will return the current datetime;